 Service dogs, as its name suggests, are dogs that are trained to provide services.
-They are specifically more into providing moral, medical, physical, and emotional support to their owner.
+They are trained to provide support in a variety of ways including medical, physical, and emotional support for their owners.

-As you can imagine, a good quality of a service dog is the ability to be trained easily.
+As you can imagine, a good service dog trait is the ability to be trained easily.
 They should also be extremely well-behaved and adjusted dogs.
 Even in a crowded place or areas where there are a lot of distractions, service dogs are expected to stay focused on their tasks and owner.

 There are different types of service dogs and each of them performs various functions depending on their specialty.
 Some types of service dogs include seizure alert dogs, seeing-eye dogs, and PTSD dogs.

+The short answer is ‘yes.’
 Dachshunds can be good service dogs.
-However, they are not typically one of those breeds that people consider when looking for a potential service dog.
+However, they are not typically common breeds that people consider when looking for a potential service dog.

-It is worth noting though that there are certain aspects of being a service dog that Dachshunds won’t be fit to do.
-Since Dachshunds are short and generally small, there might be tasks that they might not be able to do.
-These include any task that needs a big and strong dog such as helping a person to get up, walk, and offer physical support.
+It is worth noting that there are certain aspects of being a service dog that Dachshunds won’t be fit to do.
+Since Dachshunds are short and generally small, they are limited in the activities and help they can provide.
+These tasks include physical support or carrying heavy things that a larger dog could manage more easily.

-How Can I Get a Dachshund as a Service Dog?
+How Can I Get A Dachshund Service Dog?